 Unlucky Number 55

-Last year, Russell Martin’s praise came from his impressive work behind the plate, somewhat of a rare sight for Yankee fans.
+Last year, ’s praise came from his impressive work behind the plate, somewhat of a rare sight for Yankee fans.
 After a hot April start, where he OPS’d .963, his bat seemingly slowed down and waned into an afterthought.
 Russell Martin’s .237/.324/.408 2011 triple-slash was still above average, and most importantly he showed signs of power that were absent in his 2009 and 2010 seasons.
 The current ZIP projections for his 2012 season are .249/.346/.382 and a 92 OPS+, which isn’t much different from his 2011 season.
 There is a slight increase in batting average, which subsequently increases OBP, and a narrow drop in slugging.
 There’s reason to be more optimistic about Martin in 2012; his 2011 BABIP indicates he may have been unlucky.

 BABIP, batting average on balls in play, calculates how many pitches put into play become base hits.
 The resulting number should fall in the .300 area; for example the average BABIP for all hitters in 2011 was .295.
 To apply to a specific hitter, this numbers should be taken into context, the best BABIP to compare to a player is their own career average, as it takes into account a large sample size.
 For a hitter, a change in BABIP within a year’s worth of data either indicates a change in talent or issues with small sample size, otherwise known as poor luck.
 (Be aware there is a third possibility for pitchers, who may see lower or higher BABIPs based on the level of defense that accompanies them.)
 For Russell Martin, there was indeed a significant change in BABIP, a difference of .043 between his career (.295) and 2011 (.252) numbers.
 So the question posed is now, was the drop off in BABIP a matter of Martin’s declining ability to hit for average, or was it a product of small sample size?